 Ignorance of a rule does not constitute a basis for waiving that rule.
 Much of the content for the DPM Handbook is modified from existing University of Florida policies.
 Please review the DPM Graduate Handbook.

 Please read and sign the Student Agreement Form.

 Please review the Guidelines for DPM Program Dismissal.

 The following forms are referenced in the DPM Graduate Handbook and for students currently enrolled in the DPM Program.
-Please contact the DPM Director Amanda Hodges or the DPM Program Assistant Elena Alyanaya for further questions.
+Please contact the DPM Director Amanda Hodges or the DPM Academic Advisor Elena Alyanaya for further questions.